cdntinker/Node-Red-Sonoff-DIY-Mode/README.md

 ### MiniR2
 For talking to the Sonoff MiniR2 DIY Switch.
 ### MiniR3
 For talking to the Sonoff MiniR3 DIY Switch.
-(Which is mostly unrelated to the MiniR2 DIY Switch... :| )
+(Which is mostly unrelated to the MiniR2 DIY Switch... :confounded: )